SafeSquid-Github/SafeSquid_Troubleshooting_Interface/README.md

 Troubleshooting Made easier by SafeSquid.

 This project helps to debug and troubleshoot issues related to any website or application just from your web interface.
-For users who are not so comformatble with command line interface can only easy troubleshoot issues simply from there browser.
+For users who are not so comformatble with command line interface can now easy troubleshoot issues simply from there browser.

 To start using the project follow below steps:
 **NOTE:** Websocketd is available on ubuntu versions 20.04 and above.